philipmat/philipmat.github.io/_posts/2011-08-19-di_speed_redux.markdown

 At the end of the day, all that these containers provide is dependency resolution, how you employ them, whether pure *DI* or most likely a combination of *DI* and *SL*, it's up to you.
 What didn't escape me is the irony of the *Service Locator* being present even in the purest of *DI* cases: after all, how do you get that very first object, the root of your entire running hierarchy, out of the *DI* container?
 You ask for it, you get it, and there's a name for that: service location.
 Glad we've established that; [now we are just haggling about the price.](http://en.wikiquote.org/wiki/George_Bernard_Shaw#Anecdotal_dialogue).

 <A name="regcheckalt"> </A>
-## alternatives to registration checks
+## Alternatives to Registration Checks

 There's another interesting use case for a service locator, at least one in which it is considerably easier to employ it versus dependency injection: optional plugin points.
 What all these containers we looked at have in common is that when requesting an object that the containers cannot construct they will throw an exception: **Unity** throws a `ResolutionFailedException`, **Ninject** throws an `ActivationException`, etc. Given exceptions tend to be somewhat expensive in .Net, never mind the silliness of considering the absence of an *optional component* an exceptional case, it sounds reasonable that we'd check whether a component is registered before requesting it from the container.